wakr/in_ds_2017/docs/index.md

-Individual crime types are visible in quite similar fashion as in overall trend of crimes.
+Individual crime types are visible in quite a similar fashion as in overall trend of crimes.
 This is visible in the following plot, where all crime types are plotted (names excluded for clarity)

 <img src="crimes_per_crime_type.png"/>